agentd00nut/steam_profile_changer/README.md

 You can omit either avatars or personas from an app pool.
 You'll keep whatever you have and only update what you have selected for that app.

+## Issues

+If you have issues either tweet me or use the issue reporter for this repo.

 ## Contribute
 Here are some things that would be helpful.